Threat Assessment Regulation 704

 2. Non-Imminent Threats.
-In the event the concern is NOT IMMEDIATE, the individual may report the threat to UNCSA Police, a threat assessment team member, the Student Affairs Case Manager, or the Department of Human Resources (if the threat involves an employee).
+If a concern is deemed NOT IMMEDIATE, an individual shall report the threat to UNCSA Police, a threat assessment team member, the Student Affairs Case Manager, or the Department of Human Resources (if the threat involves an employee).

 D. No person, who in good faith reports threatening or otherwise troubling behavior in accordance with this regulation, will be disciplined for making the report.

 F. UNCSA Police will promote violence prevention efforts and strictly enforce prohibitions against implicit or explicit threats, acts of violence, and possession of unauthorized weapons.
-Additionally, UNCSA Police will actively promote alternative methods for addressing disputes that arise between or among our population.
+Additionally, UNCSA Police will actively promote alternative methods for addressing disputes that arise between or among members of the UNCSA Community.

-G. UNCSA will use a variety of methods to educate members of the University community in the area of threat assessment and violence prevention.
-A non-exhaustive listing of these methods appears in this policy’s procedures.
+G. UNCSA will use a variety of methods to educate members of the University community in threat assessment and violence prevention.
+A non-exhaustive listing of these methods appears in this regulation’s procedures.

 H. UNCSA will strive to identify and screen from consideration any potential students and employees that have a known background of making threats or engaging in violent acts.